Ethics Principles

 • Added mapping between four principles and seven proxies

-• Enhanced decision checklist with scoring guide and example format
+• Expanded decision checklist and scoring guide

-• Added version history
+• Added examples

 v0.1 (2025‑12‑21):

-• Initial version with four ethical principles
+• Initial version

 ← Return to Principles